 - Step Two: a meeting is held where the employee has had reasonable time to consider their response and the employer listens to the employees’ response.
 After the meeting the employer must write to the employee informing them of their decision and telling the employee they have a right of appeal against the decision if they wish

 - The ACAS code of practice on Disciplinary and Grievance Procedures that applies in Great Britain does not apply in Northern Ireland – the Labour Relations Agency of Northern Ireland has an equivalent (but more detailed) code that was introduced on 3rd April 2011.
 ACAS does not operate in Northern Ireland (they have the Labour Relations Agency instead)

-- The statutory grievance procedure that was repealed in Great Britain in April 2009 was also repealed in Northern Ireland on 3rd April 2011; and the Labour Relations Agency Code of Practice should be followed (although it is not legally binding) by Employers when handling grievances
+- The statutory grievance procedure was repealed in Great Britain in April 2009 was also repealed in Northern Ireland on 3rd April 2011; and the Labour Relations Agency Code of Practice should be followed (although it is not legally binding) by Employers when handling grievances.

 - In GB, since 2014, anyone wishing to make a claim to an Employment Tribunal must first contact ACAS.
-In NI you can proceed directly to an Industrial Tribunal.
-A requirement to contact the LRA with a view to conciliation was to be introduced in 2017, but this has not yet happened
+In NI the requirement to contact the LRA with a view to conciliation was introduced in 2020.

-- The Health and Safety at Work Act of 1974 was introduced in Northern Ireland in 1978
+- The GB Health and Safety at Work Act of 1974 was introduced in Northern Ireland in 1978.

 - Criminal Record checks in Northern Ireland are done by AccessNI (in England and Wales they are done by the Disclosure and Barring Service)